CARTAvis/manual_source/source/functionalities_gui.rst

 .. warning::
    When the file information of an image cube with a *per-plane-beam* is requested, CARTA will spend a significant amount of time to calculate the beam information.
 This also applies when opening images with a per-plane-beam.
-This is a known issue and the developement team will try to solve it as soon as possible.
+This is a known issue and the development team will try to solve it as soon as possible.

 Image viewer